 Both are great options.
 NordVPN offers thousands of servers as well and Surfshark is significantly cheaper than CyberGhost.
 Similar to CyberGhost, NordVPN and Surfshark also come with premium features like Split tunneling, Ad-blocker, powerful encryption, and much more.

-Yes, I recommend CyberGhost VPN as it has improved over the years with strong encryption, improved features, a higher number of servers, and strict no-logs policy.
+Yes, I recommend CyberGhost VPN as it has improved over the years with strong encryption, improved features, a higher number of servers, and a strict no-log policy.

-CyberGhost even allows seven simultaneous connections, which makes it a great choice for families and friends to use the Romanian based VPN service.
+In my CyberGhost Review, I found out, it even allows seven simultaneous connections, which makes it a great choice for families and friends to use the Romanian-based VPN service.
 And finally, it does what most VPN services struggle with; unblocks Netflix libraries, Amazon Prime, and BBC iPlayer.